How To Build A Career Progression Framework For Employees

-A career progression framework can be best summed up with the age-old interview question: “Where do you see yourself in five years?”
+A career progression framework or plan can be best summed up with the age-old interview question: “Where do you see yourself in five years?”

 More likely than not, you’ve heard or asked this question — or some variation of it — during an appraisal or annual performance review.
 In this article, we’re offering our definitive guide to career progression to help employees and HR alike.